csbg/Hands-on-Biomedical-Data/day1.md

 require(tidyverse)
 ```

-Have a look at the metadata for this dataset.
+Have a look at the metadata for this dataset. store the dataset number in gse.
+Example gse <- "GSE12345"
 ```R
 metadata <- get_dataset_design(gse)
 str(metadata)